 The same thing happened to the next ship they tried to send him to Japan in.
 Sadly, Morgan was killed during the bombing of the Oryoku Maru, and Leitner died in a Japanese POW camp in 1945.
 The devastating news of their demise after he finally reached Japan in a third unmarked ship, Skardon says, was the lowest point of his entire ordeal.

 “He’d found my name and got my phone number somehow or another and called me out of the blue.
-I almost didn’t answer the phone because I figured it would be somebody wanting money or something,” said Schurtz.
-“But I answered, and a voice says, ‘My name’s Ben Skardon and I was with your father in Cabanatuan for three years and he called name every morning at roll call.’”
+I almost didn’t answer the phone because I figured it would be somebody wanting money or something,” Schurtz said.
+“But I answered, and a voice says, ‘My name’s Ben Skardon, and I was with your father in Cabanatuan for three years and he called name every morning at roll call.’”

-“He just spontaneously decided he was going to walk and he walked pretty much that eight miles,” said Shurtz.
+“He just spontaneously decided he was going to walk, and he walked pretty much that eight miles,” Schurtz said.
 “I had to scramble like hell to get him a medical attendant to go with him.
 The first year the attendant walked, the next year we decided to have a vehicle there for him and that’s how we still do it.”

-For ten years, the support vehicles were unneeded as Skardon walked the entire 8.5 miles.
-This year, at the age of 100, he walked the first five miles, and then rode on an ATV off-and-on for the final three miles.
-In total it’s estimated he walked close to seven miles.
+For 10 years, the support vehicles were unneeded as Skardon walked the entire 8.5 miles.
+This year, at the age of 100, he walked the first five miles, then rode on an ATV off and on for the final three miles.
+In total, it’s estimated he walked close to seven miles.

-It is one event where real heroes get their due, said Schurtz.
+It is one event where real heroes get their due, Schurtz said.

-“All these survivors that come, come at great personal conviction, and they all have a story to tell that’s awesome to listen to,” said Schurtz.
+“All these survivors that come, come at great personal conviction, and they all have a story to tell that’s awesome to listen to,” Schurtz said.
 “Heroes seem to be all around us these days ... heroes on the mound, heroes in football games, heroes in basketball – but there are real heroes, and these are some of them.”